 To one side is a cosy masculine TV room, specially designed for watching sport.
 Upstairs, along with two en suite bedrooms, Jennifer designed a second large and more feminine media room where the client’s wife can watch her own TV shows and paint undisturbed.

 The clients are thrilled with Jennifer’s interpretation of the brief.
-They love the reference to Cape vernacular architecture, and the way light and space have been brought together with an interesting and creative design to form a relaxed yet dramatic aesthetic.
+They love the reference to Cape vernacular architecture.
+Especially the way light and space have been brought together with a creative design.
+It forms a relaxed yet dramatic aesthetic.

 AT A GLANCE